happycube/ld-decode/README.md

 ## A Tape Player (VCR/VTR etc)

-Preferably adjusted per tape and in excellent mechanical and head condition, S-VHS decks are preferable as they were built generally better than cheaper later consumer VHS decks, and are easier to adjust tape guides to achieve optimal alignment however any working clean VCR should work, however you don't need an SVHS VCR at all even for SVHS tapes!
+Preferably adjusted per tape and in excellent mechanical and head condition, for VHS, S-VHS decks are preferable as they were built generally better than cheaper later consumer decks, and are easier to adjust tape guides to achieve optimal alignment however any working clean VCR should work, however you don't need an SVHS VCR at all even for SVHS tapes!

 Its recommended if possible to fully service your VCR/VTR one should inspect/clean heads and solder joint conditions (note parts with removable shielding may go unchecked), replace expanded or leaky capacitors etc, but at the minimum clean the heads with 99.9% Isopropanol and lint free cloths/pads/paper & making sure to re-lubricate metal and plastic moving joints cogs and bearings with appropriate grease's and oils.